Birth Trauma Resulting in Baby's Death

 $974,000 Verdict for Balance Disorder Caused by Low-Speed Rear-end Crash

-Driver's insurance company refused to pay his $100,000 liability insurance to Ms. N after he crashed into her while texting.
-We gave the insurance company many opportunities during the several years leading up to trial to settle within their insured's policy limits.
-A Snohomish County jury heard all the evidence and found Ms. N's damages were valued at nearly 10 times her policy limits.
+The driver's insurance company refused to pay his $100,000 liability insurance to Ms. N after he crashed into her while texting.
+The QLG team gave the insurance company many opportunities during the several years leading up to trial to settle within their insured's policy limits.
+A Snohomish County jury heard all the evidence and found Ms. N's damages were valued at nearly 10 times the policy limits.
 The jury doesn't ever get to hear that the insurance company is pulling the defense strings and making the decisions about whether to settle for fair value or whether to go to trial.
 In the end we were happy for Ms. N that members of her community decided the case.
 The jurors told us after the trial they would have put more in the verdict if they had known there was an insurance company involved.
 They were concerned the young defendant would have his wages garnished, so held the verdict down.
-What we could not tell the jury until after the verdict was that there was insurance involved and the insurance company would have to pay the full verdict, due to its refusal to pay the policy limits when they had the chance.
+What we could not tell the jury until after the verdict was that there was insurance involved and the insurance company would have to pay the full verdict, due to its refusal to pay the policy limits when it had the chance.